Enable self-service application assignment in Azure Active Directory

 In this article, you learn how to enable self-service application access using the Azure Active Directory Admin Center.

-Before your users can self-discover applications from their My Apps, you need to enable Self-service application access to any applications that you wish to allow users to self-discover and request access to.
-This functionality is available for applications that were added from the Azure AD Gallery, Azure AD Application Proxy or were added via user or admin consent.
+Before your users can self-discover applications from the My Apps portal, you need to enable Self-service application access to any applications that you wish to allow users to self-discover and request access to.
+This functionality is available for applications that were added from the Azure AD Gallery, Azure AD Application Proxy or were added using user or admin consent.

 Using this feature, you can:

-Let users self-discover applications from the My Apps without bothering the IT group.
+Let users self-discover applications from the My Apps portal without bothering the IT group.